 Remote work is one of the biggest changes to the modern office.
-Employees enjoy the flexibility of working from anywhere, and business leaders can cut costs by relying on office space less.
+Employees enjoy the flexibility of working from anywhere, and business leaders can cut costs by relying less on office space.
 It’s generally a win-win.

 But without good communication, a hybrid office can become an absolute failure, even if everyone is trying their best.
-This is how Teams can ensure that you’re able to continue working effectively.
+Communicating with Teams can ensure that you’re able to continue working effectively.

-Businesses need to take other steps to create a fully hybrid workforce, but Microsoft Teams is definitely a good way to begin.
+Businesses will need to take other steps to create a fully hybrid workforce, but Microsoft Teams is a huge first step.

 4. Stay Organized.